nccgroup/depthcharge/python/README.md

 $ sudo apt install python3-venv
 ```

-If you planning to use, but not modify, Depthcharge, create a venv and install
+Next, create a virtual environment and install Depthcharge
-into it using the commands.
+and its dependencies in it.
 Note that there are `activate.csh` and
 `activate.fish` scripts for users of those shells.

 ```